SustainaFoodF/frontend/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 Project Structure

-Mode                    LastWriteTime         Length  Name
+Mode                       LastWriteTime           Length  Name*

 ---

 d-----        06/02/2025     15:08                node\_modules

 d-----        06/02/2025     15:07                public

 d-----        06/02/2025     15:07                src

 -a----        07/02/2025     12:39            245 .env

 -a----        06/02/2025     15:07            242 .gitignore

 -a----        06/02/2025     15:08         802810 package-lock.json

 -a----        06/02/2025     15:07           2007 package.json

 -a----        06/02/2025     15:07           3359 README.md

 -a----        06/02/2025     15:07             96 vercel.json

 Port:

 The application runs on port 3001.

+🌐 Port
+The application runs on port 3001.
-Technologies Used:
+🛠 Technologies Used
-React: The front-end library used to build the UI.
+⚛️ React – Front-end library used to build the UI

-Axios: A promise-based HTTP client for the browser used to make API requests.
+🌐 Axios – Promise-based HTTP client for browser requests 🍃 MongoDB – NoSQL database used by the backend

-MongoDB: A NoSQL database to store data.

-## Learn More
+📘 Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).